-This Regional Outcome Agreement sets out how the learning opportunities provided by the Glasgow colleges in 2020-21 will meet employers' needs and unlock individuals' potential in the region, supporting inclusive economic growth.
+This Regional Programme of Action sets out how the learning opportunities provided by the Glasgow colleges in 2020-21 will meet employers' needs and unlock individuals' potential in the region, supporting inclusive economic growth.

 Making our Region more responsive

 By 2021 we will have...